bloominstituteoftechnology/Django-RPG/notes.md

 # environment variables
 * variable typically as PATH which are varaibles exposed to your OS.
 Usually used for either creating new environment, keeping secrets safe, deploying websites.

+'export ENVIRONMENT_VARIABLE=value' sets the environment variable value

+'echo $ENVIRONMENT_VARIABLE' returns the value of the environment variable

 # Heroku Install

 'brew install heroku/brew/heroku' - installs heroku on mac using brew.